sisterai/estate-assistant-system/README.md

 ## Testing

-The application includes unit tests for both the backend and frontend components.
-These tests ensure that the application functions correctly and that any changes made do not break existing functionality.
+The application incorporates unit tests for both the backend and frontend components.
+These tests verify that the application operates correctly and that any modifications do not disrupt existing functionality.

 ### Running Tests